fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 ## schedule

-Queues a wire for execution on a given mesh.
+Queues a Wire for execution on a given Mesh.

-Multiple wires can be scheduled on the same `mesh`.
-When a mesh is run, all the wires on it are executed.
+Multiple Wires can be scheduled on the same `Mesh`.
+When a Mesh is run, all the Wires on it are executed.

 === "Code"

     ```clojure linenums="1"
-    ;; define a mesh (main)
+    ;; define a Mesh (main)
     (defmesh main)
-    ;; define a looped wire
+    ;; define a looped Wire
     (defloop wire-hi
         (Msg "Hello World!"))
-    ;; define a non-looped wire
+    ;; define a non-looped Wire
     (defwire wire-bye
         (Msg "Goodbye World"))
-    ;; schedule both the wires on this mesh
+    ;; schedule both the Wires on this Mesh
     (schedule main wire-hi)
     (schedule main wire-bye)
-    ;; run all the scheduled wires on this mesh (main)
+    ;; run all the scheduled Wires on this Mesh (main)
     (run main)
     ```